Lowry has 30 points to carry Raptors over Celtics, 113-97

-Patrick McCaw and Fred VanVleet each added 18 points for Toronto, which avenged a loss on Christmas and sent Boston to just its second loss in 15 games at home this season.
+Patrick McCaw and Fred VanVleet each added 18 points for Toronto, which avenged the loss on Christmas and sent Boston to just its second loss in 15 games at home this season.

+“I think it was internal.
+It didn’t sit well with me on Christmas Day,” McCaw said.
+“We definitely didn’t give it our best effort and I think tonight guys took it personally.
+It wasn’t talked about.
+Guys just went out and gave it their all.”

 Playing their first game since losing by 16 to the Celtics on Wednesday – the first NBA game in Canada on Christmas – the Raptors never trailed in breaking a two-game losing streak.